 But to achieve that success by always believing in his ability to listen to his body rather than conventional wisdom is truly amazing for a bodybuilder as successful as he is.

-I’m not sure I’m brave enough to take up a challenge of regularly eating a box of donuts as part of my routine and diet like Sergio, but I’d love to hear from you if you’ve ever tried unconventional methods of training and dieting.
+I’m not sure I’m brave enough to take up the challenge of regularly eating a box of donuts as part of my routine and diet like Sergio, but I’d love to hear from you if you’ve ever tried unconventional methods of training and dieting.